stackpivot/mitmproxy/README.md

 ```
 # either provide args on commandline or interactively

 fencegenlog [PROTOCOL] [DEVICE_NAME] [FW_VERSION] [OPERATION] [PROXY_ARGS]

-# eg. use mitmproxy_ssh (ssh protocol), save log as "apc" device with firmware version "1.2" for action "reboot" (those 3 parameters can be whatever), with not extra args for mitmproxy
+# eg. use mitmproxy_ssh (ssh protocol), save log as "apc" device with
+# firmware version "1.2" for action "reboot" (those 3 parameters can be whatever),
+# with not extra args for mitmproxy

 fencegenlog ssh apc 1.2 reboot

-# this results in creating ~/.mitmlogs/ssh/apc/1.2/reboot/1.log file, which can be used for regression testing later on
+# this results in creating ~/.mitmlogs/ssh/apc/1.2/reboot/1.log file,
+# which can be used for regression testing later on
 # repeat the above for each protocol/device/firmware/operation combination you want to test

-# again, params can ge supplied either on command-line or interactively
+# now run the log tester; again, params can ge supplied either on command-line or interactively

 fencetestlog [PROTOCOL] [DEVICE_NAME] [FW_VERSION] [OPERATION] [FENCE_CMD] [REPLAY_ARGS]

-# eg. to test all the apc over ssh logs for rebooting we created
+# eg. to test all the apc over ssh logs for rebooting we created:

 fencetestlog ssh apc '*' reboot 'fence_apc blahblahblah

-# this will run `mitmreplay_ssh` and then `fence_apc blahblahblah` (point it to replay server host/port, with correct login credentials, give it some action to perform, etc - essentially the same as in the above telnet how-to)  with each log for each fw version of apc's reboot action over ssh and report the success/fail counts, along with list of failed test files
+# this will run `mitmreplay_ssh` and then `fence_apc blahblahblah`
+# (point it to replay server host/port, with correct login credentials,
+# give it some action to perform, etc - essentially the same as in the above telnet how-to)
+# with each log for each fw version of apc's reboot action over ssh and report
+# the success/fail counts, along with list of failed test files
-# remember to properly quote all the params or enter them interactively if not sure
+# !! remember to properly quote all the params or enter them interactively if not sure
 ```